ddugovic/MagiC-engine-chess/README.md

 The user can change MagiC-engine's parameters:

-depth x will set MagiC-engine's calculating depth to x ply
+depth x will set MagiC-engine's calculating depth to x moves

 time x will set the movetime to x seconds